Johny270/JP-fan-zone/README.md

 # Japanime Fan Zone !
 ***

 JP Fan Zone is an online quiz platform dedicated to everything Japan animation-related.
 It is the place to go to test how much of a fan you truly are when it comes to Japanimation.
+This game saw the light of the day because of an intention to spray and share japanimation passion between those who feel they belong to such a community.
+The author of the project himself is a great admirer of the artistry of japanese people when it comes to story-telling, art, and animation.
 The game renders a series of quotes that the player/user must correctly guess who said them to see his/her score increase.

 # Getting Started
 ***